nakagawa25/test-newspaper-crud-front/README.md

 4. The API will run in **http://localhost:3000**.

 ### Demonstration
-This is the graphical interface of the running application.
+This is the application UI

 ![](news_gif.gif)